-Complaint and Investigation of Sexual Harassment
+Complaints and Investigations of Sexual Harassment

 All complaints or information about sexual harassment will be investigated, whether that information was reported in verbal or written form.
-Investigations will be conducted in a timely manner and will be confidential to the extent possible.
+Investigations of any complaint, information, or knowledge of suspected sexual harassment will be conducted in a timely manner, thorough, started and completed as soon as possible.
+The investigation will be kept, and will be confidential to the extent possible.

 An investigation of any complaint, information or knowledge of suspected sexual harassment will be prompt and thorough, commenced immediately and completed as soon as possible.
 The investigation will be kept confidential to the extent possible.
-All persons involved, including complainants, witnesses and alleged harassers will be accorded due process, as outlined below, to protect their rights to a fair and impartial investigation.
+All persons involved, including those making a harassment claim, complainants, witnesses and alleged harassers will be accorded due process, as outlined below, to protect their rights to deserve a fair and impartial investigation.

 Any employee may be required to cooperate as needed in an investigation of suspected sexual harassment.
-The St. Lawrence County Industrial Development Agency - Civic Development Corporation will not tolerate retaliation against employees who file complaints, support another's complaint or participate in an investigation regarding a violation of this policy.
+The St. Lawrence County Industrial Development Agency - Civic Development Corporation will take disciplinary action against anyone engaging in retaliation not tolerate retaliation against employees who file complaints, support another's complaint or participate in an investigation regarding a violation of this policy.